OCSDB/microprocessors-course-knack-2/README.md

 As does all Arduino programs, the first function sets up the Nano configuration.
 In this case the serial port is turned on.
 Usually, the Nano starts running the program as soon as it is loaded.
 But when the serial port is turned on, the program does not run until the Serial Monitor is opened so that you can see all the output from the program from the very beginning.

 The loop function loops continuously.
 It’s the “motor” of the processor.
 It prints out the value of the millis() function once a second.
 Examining this output might help you understand what it does.

-a